jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/alpha_miner.md

 5. **Construct the Process Graph**:

-   - Translate the relations and sets into a Petri net or process graph using nodes and edges.
+   - Translate the relations and sets into a Petri net using nodes and edges.

 ---